habi8/habi8/README.md

 - 👯 I’m looking to collaborate on **wild life conservation efforts /**

-- 👨‍💻 kow more about me on [https://habibur-rahman-mahin-1422-portfolio.vercel.app/](https://habibur-rahman-mahin-1422-portfolio.vercel.app/)
+- 👨‍💻 know more about me on [https://habibur-rahman-mahin-1422-portfolio.vercel.app/](https://habibur-rahman-mahin-1422-portfolio.vercel.app/)

 - 💬 Ask me about **my interests**